vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/05_Bibliography.md

 Dimmitt, C. ‘Sītā: mother goddess and sakti', in The Divine Consort: Radha and the Goddesses of India, ed.
 J.S.
 Hawley and D.M.
 Wulff, Berkeley 1982, pp.210-23.
 Dumont, P.-É. L'Agnihotra: Description de l'Agnihotra dans le Rituel Védique
 d'après les Śrautasūtras, Baltimore 1939.
-The horse-sacrifice in the Taittiriya-Brähmana: the eighth and ninth prapathakas of the third kända of the Taittiriya-Brāhmaṇa with trans- lation', Proceedings of the American Philosophical Society, vol.92, no.6, Philadelphia 1948.
+The horse-sacrifice in the Taittiriya-Brāhmana: the eighth and ninth prapathakas of the third kānda of the Taittiriya-Brāhmaṇa with trans- lation', Proceedings of the American Philosophical Society, vol.92, no.6, Philadelphia 1948.
 Dutt, U.C.
 The Materia Medica of the Hindus with a Glossary of Indian Plants by George King, revised (2nd edn.) with additions by K.B.L.
 Sen, K.A.
 Sen and K.P.K.
 Sen, Calcutta 1922.
 Eggeling, J. (tr.)
 The Satapatha Brahmana according to the Text of the Madhyandina School (1882-1900), SBE reprint, Delhi: vol.I, 1972; vol.II, 1978; vol.III, 1979; vol.IV, 1978; vol.V, 1978.
 Falk, N.A.
 'The case of the vanishing nun: the fruits of ambivalence in Indian Buddhism', in Unspoken Worlds: Women's Religious Lives in Non-Western Cultures, ed.
 N.A.
 Falk and R.M.
 Gross, San Francisco 1980.